gothunder/thunder/docs/project-structure.md

 ### `internal/transport-inbound`

-Every communication that comes into your app, includes API routes, Graphql, controllers, event consumers, webhooks, etc.
+Every communication that comes into your app, includes API routes, GraphQL resolvers, event consumers, webhooks, etc.

+This directory may be further split into subdirectories based on the type of transport, that being:

+- `graphql` for GraphQL resolvers and schemas
+- `routes` for HTTP server handlers
+- `webhooks` for webhooks
+- `consumers` for event consumers

 ### `internal/transport-outbound`